e1ing/e1ing/README.md

 🌱 I’m currently learning typescript and React-Redux

-📫 My Telegram e1_ing for communication.
+📫 Contact witch me by Telegram: e1_ing.

 <!---
 e1ing/e1ing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.